mswart/debler/README.md

   - static processing: low runtime overhead (bundler is not used, but its interface is provided)
   - flexible: packaging behaviour are highly configurable (e.g. which gem should be in which version coinstallable)
   - self-hosted: it is designed to maintain a own self-hosted Debian repository in our infrastructure for your needs

+Bundler is supported fully.
+Yarn integration is currently experimantal.

 ### Why?